Nachtraven/nachtraven.github.io/about.md

 This is my personal website for things I have done and want to share more easily.
 It's mainly photos and some basic text.

-All opinions and writing here is my own and done independently of any employer.
-I take the necessary safety precautions for all projects I undertake, do not replicate anything without proper expertise, PPE and training.

 You may be interested in my [talks and articles here](https://nachtraven.github.io/talks/)

 ---